What is HPV?

 Other types of HPV can lead to cancer.

+The American Academy of Family Physicians (AAFP) recommends HPV vaccination for everyone through age 26 years, if not vaccinated already.
 Adults age 27-45 years should talk with a healthcare professional about whether HPV vaccination is right for them and if they are likely to benefit from vaccination.

-People who have had an HPV infection should still get vaccinated because the vaccine may protect against other HPV types; however, for maximum benefit, people should get vaccinated before they become sexually active and are exposed to the virus.
+People who already have had an HPV infection should still get vaccinated because the vaccine may protect against other HPV types; however, for maximum benefit, people should get vaccinated before they become sexually active and are exposed to the virus.

-• Make a strong recommendation for HPV vaccination
+- Making a strong recommendation for HPV vaccination

 HPV Vaccine Safety